rwebster85/algoteach.com/tools/RichPHPTests/README.md

 Each test method name must start with `test`, for example `testSomeFunction()`, have public visibility, be non-static, and return void.

+Any filenames that start with 'Mock' are ignored by the test suite generator.

 Example:

 ```php